Edward the Confessor

 Edward the Confessor (Note: The regnal numbering of English monarchs starts after the Norman Conquest, which is why Edward the Confessor, who was the third King Edward, is not referred to as Edward III.)
-(Note: Ēadƿeard Andettere /ang/; Eduardus Confessor, /la-x-church/.) (c.
-1003 – 5 January 1066) was King of the English from 1042 until his death in 1066.
+(Note: Ēadƿeard Andettere /ang/; Eduardus Confessor, /la-x-church/.)
+(1003/1005 – 5 January 1066) was King of the English from 1042 until his death in 1066.
 He was the last reigning monarch of the House of Wessex.

 Edward was the son of Æthelred the Unready and Emma of Normandy.
 He succeeded Cnut the Great's son – and his own half-brother – Harthacnut.
 He restored the rule of the House of Wessex after the period of Danish rule since Cnut conquered England in 1016.
 When Edward died in 1066, he was succeeded by his brother-in-law Harold Godwinson, who was defeated and killed in the same year at the Battle of Hastings by the Normans under William the Conqueror.
-Edward's young great-nephew Edgar Ætheling of the House of Wessex was proclaimed king after the Battle of Hastings, but was never crowned and was peacefully deposed after about eight weeks.
+Edward's young great-nephew Edgar Ætheling of the House of Wessex was proclaimed king after the Battle of Hastings, but was never crowned and surrendered to William less than eight weeks after the battle.

 Historians disagree about Edward's fairly long 24-year reign.
 His nickname reflects the traditional image of him as unworldly and pious.
 The epithet "Confessor" reflects his reputation as a saint who did not suffer martyrdom as opposed to his uncle, King Edward the Martyr.
 Some portray Edward the Confessor's reign as leading to the disintegration of royal power in England and the advance in power of the House of Godwin, because of the infighting that began after his death with no heirs to the throne.
 Biographers Frank Barlow and Peter Rex, on the other hand, portray Edward as a successful king, one who was energetic, resourceful and sometimes ruthless; they argue that the Norman Conquest shortly after his death tarnished his image.
 However, Richard Mortimer argues that the return of the Godwins from exile in 1052 "meant the effective end of his exercise of power", citing Edward's reduced activity as implying "a withdrawal from affairs".

 About a century after his death, in 1161, Pope Alexander III canonised the king.
 Edward was one of England's national saints until King Edward III adopted Saint George as the national patron saint in about 1350.
 Edward's feast day is 13 October and is celebrated by both the Church of England and the Catholic Church.